-What I am suggesting is that there are many benefits to be had by using fat as your primary fuel, especially for endurance athletes, like long distance hikers.
+What I am suggesting is that there are many benefits to be had by using fat as your primary fuel source on a backpacking trip.

 ‘Why bother’, you may be thinking, ‘I like candy bars, bagels, and pasta’.
 I get it.
 I like carbs too (hi, my trail name is Salty because I eat all.the.chips.), but I like sustained energy and carrying a lighter pack even more.

-Favoring a higher fat/lower carb diet and training your body to burn fat preferentially makes sense for endurance athletes for the following reasons:
+Favoring a higher fat/low to moderate carb diet and training your body to burn fat preferentially makes sense for backpackers for the following reasons: